AlonHor/pre-alert/README.md

 ## Working Proof
 While leaving the detection system running on the background in my room, I suddenly started hearing **BEEP**, **BEEP**, **BEEP**, **BEEP**...
 I rushed to my room to see if it actually detected an oncoming attack, and, well, 2 minutes later, I got a notification on my phone from Home Front Command notifying about an oncoming ballistic missile.

-### Here are the logs of the actual event - worth having a look!:
+### Here are the logs of the actual event - worth having a look!

 Format is as follows, where pr = path rating, i.e. how "on-path" the plane is (0-100), according to the heatmap:
 ```